nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-spring-transactions.md

 `@Transactional(propagation = Propagation.REQUIRED)`, then a new transaction
 will be created by DepartmentService if none exists.

-##### **MANDATORY**
+### **MANDATORY**

-It always executes in a transaction.
+Always executes in a transaction.
 It requires an existing transaction;
-otherwise, it throws an exception.
+- otherwise, **it throws an exception**.

 If StudentService is not annotated with `@Transactional`, and DepartmentService is annotated with
 `@Transactional(propagation = Propagation.MANDATORY)`, and if DepartmentService
 is invoked without an existing transaction, it will throw an exception.

 ```java
 nested exception is org.springframework.transaction.IllegalTransactionStateException: